-Here is a breif explanation of Time in force option in the Advance order form:
+Here is a brief explanation of Time in Force option in the Advanced order form:

-GTC: Good-till-cancelled.
-(Limit and Stop-Limit orders only.)
-The order will remain active until it is filled or canceled.
+GTC: Good-till-cancelled - the order will remain active until it is filled or cancelled.

 GTD: Good-till-date - the order will expire at the specified date & time if not filled or cancelled earlier.

 IOC: Immediate-or-cancelled - requires all or part of the order to be executed immediately.
 Partial fills are supported, with any unfilled portion being cancelled.

 FOK: Fill-or-kill - requires that all the order be executed immediately.
 If this is not possible, the order is canceled.

 We hope this answered your questions about this topic, if not, please don't hesitate to contact us.